konflux-ci/release-service-catalog/pipelines/rh-push-to-registry-redhat-io/README.md

 | taskGitUrl            | The url to the git repo where the release-service-catalog tasks to be used are stored | Yes | https://github.com/konflux-ci/release-service-catalog.git |
 | taskGitRevision       | The revision in the taskGitUrl repo to be used                               | No       | -             |

+## Changes in 4.3.0
+* Add new reduce-snapshot task

 ## Changes in 4.2.0
 * The `push-rpm-manifest-to-pyxis` task is renamed to `push-rpm-data-to-pyxis`